-What is EU Strategy for the Baltic Sea Region?
+What is the EU Strategy for the Baltic Sea Region?

-VASAB jointly with HELCOM are Coordinators of the Horizontal Action “Spatial Planning”.
+VASAB jointly with HELCOM are Coordinators of the Policy Area “Spatial Planning”.

 Horizontal Action “Spatial Planning” focuses on encouraging the use of maritime and land-based spatial planning in all Member States around the Baltic Sea and developing a common approach for cross-border cooperation.

-The overall goal of the Horizontal Action “Spatial Planning” is to achieve territorial cohesion perspective in the Baltic Sea Region by 2030, i.e. the Region shall be well-integrated and coherent macro-region, and it has overcome the socio-economic development divides between its individual parts and turned the global challenges into assets.
+The overall goal of the Policy Area “Spatial Planning” is to achieve territorial cohesion perspective in the Baltic Sea Region by 2030, i.e. the Region shall be better integrated and coherent macro-region that has reduced the socio-economic development divides between its individual parts and has turned the global challenges into assets.

-A brochure about Horizontal Action “Spatial Planning” can be downloaded here.
+A brochure about Policy Area “Spatial Planning” can be downloaded here.

-How the Horizontal Action “Spatial Planning” is implemented?
+How the Policy Area “Spatial Planning” is implemented?